 Matsue – 1 night

-Today we depart Kyoto and travel to Okayama where we will visit another of the country’s so-called ‘Three Great Gardens of Japan’, Kourakuen.
+Today we depart Kyoto and travel by train to Okayama where we visit another of the country’s so-called ‘Three Great Gardens of Japan’, Kouraku-en.
 This garden dates from the Edo period when the daimyo (feudal lord) Ikeda Tsunamasa ordered its construction in 1687.
 Completed in 1700, it has retained its overall appearance with only a few minor changes made over the centuries.
-The garden was used for entertaining guests, and also as a retreat for the diamyo.
+The garden was used for entertaining guests and also as a retreat for the daimyo.

-After lunchtime at leisure we will transfer to Matsue Airport for our flights home.
+After lunchtime at leisure we transfer to Izumo Airport for our flights home.
 B